gbark/achtung/README.md

 ## Multiplayer Todo

+* Fix bug where positions from previous round are rendered
+* Fix bug where direction seems to freeze.
+Should always default to Straight
 * Predictively render Player
 * Render Opponents at a 100ms delay to smoothen movements
 * Introduce Game instances to server to handle multiple ongoing games